opsschool/curriculum/programming_201.rst

   Ruby is a very good tool to write scripts for various purposes.
 And there are bunch of tools for Operations that have been written which are written using Ruby or has Ruby like syntax.

-  Although, this will be not covered here, a very important thing to keep in mind is that in Ruby, "Everything is an Object.".
-What that means is, you can treat everything - numbers, strings, objects themselves etc as objects.
+  Although, this will be not covered here, a very important thing to keep in mind is that in Ruby, ``Everything is an Object.``.
+What that means is, you can treat everything - numbers, strings, classes, objects themselves etc as objects.
 Even the simplest of Ruby code will use this principle.

   .. code-block:: ruby